Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Experiments: Accuracy, Compute Efficiency, and Generality

-As illustrated in Fig \ref{fig:1k_results}, Jumbo mostly achieves the Pareto frontier among fast models on ImageNet-1K.
-We highlight the significance of these results, as Jumbo achieves them while preserving the many advantages and simplicity of plain ViTs; even matching the specialized compute-efficient architectures makes a strong case for ViT+Jumbo.
+\textbf{Results.} As illustrated in Fig \ref{fig:1k_results}, Jumbo achieves the Pareto frontier on ImageNet-1K.
+Crucially, Jumbo achieves these results while preserving the many advantages and simplicity of plain ViTs.
+Even matching the specialized compute-efficient architectures makes a strong case for ViT+Jumbo.

-ViT+Jumbo outperforms ViT+Registers by $13.5\%$ at the nano scale and $3.2\%$ at the tiny scale, tested on $224 \times 224$ px images.
-These are \emph{significant} gains.
-And it confirms our first hypothesis that Jumbo's gains should increase as we decrease the patch width, i.e., from small ($D$=$384$) to tiny ($D$=$192$) to nano ($D$=$128$).
+ViT+Jumbo outperforms ViT+Registers by $13\%$ at the nano scale and $4\%$ at the tiny scale, where such gains are significant.
+This confirms our first hypothesis that Jumbo's gains should increase as we decrease the patch width, i.e., from Small ($384$) to Tiny ($192$) to Nano ($128$) (Figs. \ref{fig:sub:1k224}, \ref{fig:1k_results}).

-If a researcher or practitioner requires out-of-the-box support for SSL algorithms or multimodal processing, \emph{and} requires a fast model, ViT+Jumbo is a clear choice.
-ViT+Registers is not performant at high speeds, while the specialized compute-efficient architectures do not support most SOTA SSL algorithms or multimodal processing.
-Remote sensing \cite{pmlr-v235-rolf24a} and autonomous driving \cite{muhammad2020deep} are two of many applications where this combination of speed, SSL support, and multimodal processing is particularly valuable.
+ViT+Jumbo is a clear choice if a researcher or practitioner requires high speed and out-of-the-box ViT compatibility for SSL algorithms or multimodal processing.
+ViT+Registers is not as accurate at high speed, while the specialized compute-efficient architectures do not support most SOTA SSL algorithms or flexible processing across modalities.
+Remote sensing \ccitep{pmlr-v235-rolf24a} and autonomous driving \ccitep{muhammad2020deep} are two of many applications where this combination of speed, SSL support, and multimodal processing is particularly valuable.

-At the ViT-small scale (i.e., depth=$12$, width=$384$), ViT+Jumbo has \emph{no} gains over ViT+Registers --- at least on ImageNet-1K.
-However, there is no fundamental reason to see gains generally stop at the ViT-small scale.
-It seems like a $384$-d \texttt{CLS} token can sufficiently model ImageNet-1K's output dimensionality.
-Furthermore, this singular negative result leads us to test our second hypothesis that Jumbo's gains should increase on tasks that require reasoning over a larger concept space.